Kryptos K4 Basic Guide

 How we know it really works

 The artist who made Kryptos, Jim Sanborn, has confirmed four words hidden inside K4 over the years: EAST, NORTHEAST, BERLIN, and CLOCK.
-Anyone solving K4 has to land those exact words in those exact spots.
-Our method does.
+Any honest reading of K4 has to land those exact words in those exact spots.
+Our reconstruction does.
 Here are the four confirmed words and where they sit:

 | Confirmed word | Spots | Lands correctly? |